Battle of Raphia: Prelude

 The two largest Hellenistic kingdoms in the 3rd century BC, Ptolemaic Egypt and the Seleucid Empire, repeatedly fought for control of Syria in a series of conflicts known as the Syrian Wars.
 The Fourth Syrian War began in 219 BC, during which time Ptolemaic Egypt was ruled by Ptolemy IV, and the Seleucid Empire was ruled by Antiochus III the Great.

 In 217 BC, both armies were on campaign through Syria.
 The Seleucid and Ptolemaic armies met near the small Syrian town of Rafah.
-Antiochus initially set up his camp at a distance of 10 (about 2 km) and then only 5 stades (about 1 km) from his adversary's.
+Antiochus initially set up his camp at a distance of 10 stadia (about 2 km) and then only 5 stadia (about 1 km) from his adversary's.
 The battle began with a series of small skirmishes around the perimeter of each army.
 One night, Theodotus the Aetolian, formerly an officer of Ptolemy, sneaked inside the Ptolemaic camp and reached what he presumed to be the King's tent to assassinate him; but he was absent and the plot failed.